sharpdarts/ml-image-transformations/index.md

 - Crop

 The app utilizes threading and parallel processing to take advantage of all the cores on your machine to generate images as fast as possible.

+## How it works
+Coming soon...

+## Options for running
+- Standalone App
+- NuGet